 Crystal S. Anderson (PhD, The College of William and Mary) conducts research in transnational American Studies, Black internationalism and global Asias.
 I focus on African American, Asian and Asian American cultures in media and performance studies, visual culture, popular music studies, audience studies and literature.
-You can view my complete CV here.
-Please direct questions, comments, requests for speaking engagements, consultations and classroom visits (via Skype) to firstname.lastname@example.org or email@example.com.
+You can view my complete CV here and find out more about my academic life at my professional website, csaphd.com.
+Please direct questions, comments, requests for speaking engagements, consultations and classroom visits (via Skype) to email@example.com or firstname.lastname@example.org.

 Some of my scholarship can be found in traditional forms.
 My forthcoming book, Soul in Seoul: African American Popular Music and K-pop (2020, University of Mississippi Press), examines the influence of R&B and hip-hop on contemporary K-pop music.
 My 2013 book, Beyond the Chinese Connection: Contemporary Afro-Asian Cultural Production (University of Mississippi Press), uses the films of Bruce Lee to interpret cross-cultural dynamics in post-1990 novels, films and anime.
 I have also published articles on Afro-Asian cultural studies in African American Review, MELUS, Ethnic Studies Review and Extrapolation.
 I have also published book chapters on masculinity in K-pop, the impact of Hallyu on the United States, Afro-Asian visual dynamics, and the impact of black popular music on K-pop.